mikecbrant/verified-permissions-authorizer/docs/vp-19-terraform-provider-spec.md

 Known deviations/notes
 - The Terraform provider will directly call AWS APIs (Go SDK v2) to manage AWS resources within this single high‑level resource.
 Consumers should not manage the same underlying resources with the AWS provider to avoid drift.
 This mirrors the Pulumi component’s single‑owner model in spirit, but via Terraform’s provider resource model.
 - We will not expose additional knobs beyond the Pulumi surface in the initial release.

+## Intentional differences vs Pulumi

+- No environment variable fallback for Terraform resource arguments.
+Rationale: follow Terraform idioms and keep configuration declarative in HCL; AWS SDK environment discovery remains unchanged.
+- Namespace validation is a hard error when not compliant with Verified Permissions naming requirements (Pulumi may warn today).
+Rationale: fail early to prevent misconfigured policy stores.

 ## Documentation requirements (to publish)
 - Provider overview page: purpose, architecture diagram/flow, prerequisites.